Cultivating a Movement: An Oral History Series on Sustainable Agriculture and Organic Farming on California's Central Coast

 This documentary oral history project conducted by the Regional Oral History Project at the

 University of California Santa Cruz’s University Library includes fifty-eight interviews with farmers, activists, researchers, and educators.
 It encompasses the 1960s through the present.
-Here you will find transcripts of all of the interviews in full text (PDF) format, along with audio clips from the oral histories, photographs, and additional resources.
-We provide three navigable categories that offer different portals to this archive.
-The entire collection of oral histories is also fully searchable (across interviews) through the UCSC Library's Digital Collections site (ContentDM) at UCSC.
+Here you will find transcripts of all of the interviews in full text (PDF) format, along with audio clips from the oral histories, photographs, and additional resources in the eScholarship repository.

 New!
 Listen to the audio for a special celebration of Cultivating a Movement that took place at the UCSC Science and Engineering Library on October 14, 2010, featuring Congressman Sam Farr (one of the narrators for this project), University Librarian Ginny Steel, and Regional History's Irene Reti speaking about the oral history.
 Length: 55 minutes.
 MP3 format.